 Effective UX Design for Healthcare wearables

-Any device, in today’s world, is designed keeping in mind the end user.
+Any device in today’s world is designed keeping in mind the end-user.
 User experience is a pertinent factor for a designer to keep in mind.
 User experience in healthcare wearable devices is even more relevant – as health on its own is given high importance.
-Designing for wearable devices is not as easy as it looks – the wearable needs to look trendy as well as function to the standard of the user.
+Designing for wearable devices is not as easy as it looks – the wearable needs to look trendy and function to the user's standard.

 UX Design for healthcare wearable devices is very intricate.
-The development of technology, specifically of smart phones, has given users the expectation of a better UX design in other devices (Source); and something as important as keeping track of health, cannot be taken lightly in this aspect.
+The development of technology, specifically smartphones, has given users the expectation of a better UX design in other devices (Source); and something as important as keeping track of health cannot be taken lightly in this aspect.
 There are many challenges a designer will face in the aspect of UX design for healthcare wearable devices.
 In order to overcome these challenges, below are some key points to keep in mind for UX design in healthcare wearable devices:

 - Handling data: Healthcare wearable devices will have to keep track of the user’s health from various aspects such as heart rate, body fat, blood pressure, number of steps, etc. it is essential to have the data displayed and stored in a way that the user is able to understand